Filing for Repeat Bankruptcy?

 It is, however, important to be aware of the requirements for repeat bankruptcy before filing.
-I have been assisting residents of Gainesville, St. Petersburg and throughout Central and North Florida with the bankruptcy process for over 25 years and can guide you toward a favorable outcome.
+I have been assisting residents of Gainesville, St. Petersburg and throughout Central and North Florida with the bankruptcy process for over 20 years.
+I can guide you toward a favorable outcome.
 With an in-depth knowledge of the law and a commitment to my clients’ best interests, you can have confidence in my representation.

 What are the requirements for repeat bankruptcy?